Dr. Walter Plowright

-Dr. Walter Plowright was recognized with the 1999 World Food Prize for his development of tissue culture rinderpest vaccine (TCRV), the key element in the quest to eliminate rinderpest, or cattle plague, from farms and herds worldwide.
+Dr. Walter Plowright recieved the 1999 World Food Prize for his development of tissue culture Rinderpest vaccine (TCRV), the key element in the quest to eliminate Rinderpest, or cattle plague, from farms and herds worldwide.

 In less developed countries, several vaccines of considerable efficacy were available from the 1930s, but they all had serious drawbacks – side effects included fever and diarrhea, the mortality rate of vaccination was around 5 percent, and producing and testing the vaccines was costly and time consuming.
 Rinderpest outbreaks throughout Africa and Asia could kill up to 90 percent of a region’s herds at a time, costing billions of dollars, devastating a key source of dietary protein, and resulting in lower food crop productivity as well.